East Indies theatre of the French Revolutionary Wars: French dispersal

 Other British ships were operating in the East Indies: in July 1797, Resistance and a force of EIC troops captured Kupang on Timor but were subsequently driven off by an armed uprising by the Malay citizens of the town.
 In the street fighting 13 British troops and 300 Malays were killed.
 Resistance was subsequently lost on 24 July 1798, accidentally destroyed with more than 300 of its crew in an unexplained ammunition explosion in the Banca Strait.
 There were originally twelve survivors, but eight died of their injuries and the remaining sailors were captured by Sumatran pirates and sold into slavery.
 Mahmud Shah III, Sultan of Johor later released them, although only one, named Thomas Scott, was confirmed to have survived.

-Maintenance of the blockade of Île de France was the responsibility of the substantial British squadron at the Cape Colony, which had suffered severely from unrest inspired by the Spithead and Nore mutinies in Britain.
+Maintaining of the blockade of Isle de France was the responsibility of the substantial British squadron at the Cape Colony, which had suffered severely from unrest inspired by the Spithead and Nore mutinies in Britain.
 The crews of HMS Tremendous and HMS Sceptre rose up and deposed their officers, but found the guns of Cape Town trained on their ships, Governor Lord Macartney threatening them with destruction.
 Intimidated the seamen surrendered, the incident followed by floggings and executions.
 Despite this paralysis, Sercey's squadron was in no position to contest control of the Indian Ocean: supplies and manpower were severely limited and the Colonial Committee, still resentful following the incident with the agents in 1796, was reluctant to offer support.
 Sercey's only operations were limited cruises in the Seychelles and the supply of 300 reinforcements to Batavia during the summer of 1797, while Cybèle was sent back to France in the spring of 1797 and Vertu, Régénerée and Seine followed in early 1798.
 Vertu and Régénerée passed undetected into the Atlantic until they halted at the Îles de Los on 24 April.
 There they were discovered by the 32-gun frigate HMS Pearl under Captain Samuel James Ballard.
 Sailing to investigate Ballard came under fire from the French ships and was forced to pass between them, firing broadsides in each direction as he did so.
 Chased by Régénerée, Pearl withdrew to Sierra Leone with damaged rigging and one man killed.
 Seine was also intercepted, by a squadron of frigates from the Brest blockade near the Penmarks.
 Fleeing south, the ship battled its pursuers in the action of 30 June 1798, which ended with Seine and the British frigates HMS Jason and HMS Pique all ashore near La Rochelle.
 Jason and the captured Seine were refloated, but Pique was destroyed.